Back to Blog

 Emails arrive within seconds.
 The API is clean, documentation is thorough, and Postmark actively manages their IP reputation.
 They will reject senders who damage deliverability, which protects everyone on the platform.

 Best for: Replit projects where transactional email reliability is critical.
-Consider pairing with a marketing platform for sequences.
+Consider pairing with a marketing platform for sequences and campaigns.

 6. Loops